wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

-After issuing an aggregate-share request for a given batch interval, it is an error for the leader to issue any more aggregate or aggregate-init requests for reports in the batch interval.
+After issuing an aggregate-share request for a given batch interval, it is an error for the leader to issue any more aggregate or aggregate-init requests for additional reports in the batch interval.
 These reports will be rejected by helpers as described {{agg-init}}.

 The leader then computes its own aggregate share `agg_share` by aggregating all